AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 Extensions:

+* 2a.
+There are missing parameters or invalid syntax.

+    * 2a1.
+FoodTrail shows an error message, notifying the user about the syntax for tag.

+      Use case resumes at step 2.

-* 3a.
+* 2b.
 There is missing index or tag.

-    * 3a1.
+    * 2b1.
 FoodTrail shows an error message, instructing the user to provide an index and tag.

         Use case resumes at step 2.

-* 3b.
+* 2c.
 The given index is invalid.

-    * 3b1.
+    * 2c1.
 FoodTrail shows an error message, notifying the user about the invalid index.

+      Use case resumes at step 2.

+**Use case: UC11 - Untag a restaurant**

+MSS:

+ 1. User <span style="text-decoration:underline">lists restaurants (UC01)</span>.
+ 2. User requests to untag a specified restaurant in the list with a specified tag.
+ 3. FoodTrail untags the restaurant with the provided tag.

+    Use case ends.

+Extensions:

+* 2a.
+There are missing parameters or invalid syntax.

+    * 2a1.
+FoodTrail shows an error message, notifying the user about the syntax for untag.

+      Use case resumes at step 2.

+* 2b.
+There is missing index or tag.

+    * 2b1.
+FoodTrail shows an error message, instructing the user to provide an index and tag.

+        Use case resumes at step 2.

+* 2c.
+The given index is invalid.

+    * 2c1.
+FoodTrail shows an error message, notifying the user about the invalid index.

+      Use case resumes at step 2.

+* 2d.
+The given tag does not exist.

+    * 2d1.
+FoodTrails shows and error message, notifying the user that the tag does not exist for the restaurant.

       Use case resumes at step 2.

 ### Non-Functional Requirements